poiyomi/PoiyomiDocs/docs/rendering/main.md

 Defines what fallback shader to use if shaders are hidden on an avatar.
 This includes a large variety of shaders, with some of the more useful options being:

-- Hidden: Material disappears if shaders are hidden (useful for things that are hidden by shader!)
+- `Hidden`: Material disappears if shaders are hidden (useful for things that are hidden by shader!)
-- Standard/Opaque: Opaque standard shader material
+- `Standard/Opaque`: Opaque standard shader material
-- Standard/Cutout: Cutout standard shader material, drawing from base texture alpha
+- `Standard/Cutout`: Cutout standard shader material, drawing from base texture alpha
-- Toon/Opaque: Opaque Toon-lit (flat lit) shader material
+- `Toon/Opaque`: Opaque Toon-lit (flat lit) shader material
-- Toon/Cutout: Cutout Toon-lit (flat lit) shader material, drawing from base texture alpha
+- `Toon/Cutout`: Cutout Toon-lit (flat lit) shader material, drawing from base texture alpha

-For more information on VRC fallback shaders, including what specific properties will be copied to the fallback shader, see the [VRC documentation for the Shader Fallback System.](https://docs.vrchat.com/docs/shader-fallback-system)
+For more information on VRC fallback shaders, including what specific properties will be copied to the fallback shader, read the [VRC Creators Documentation for the Shader Fallback System](https://creators.vrchat.com/avatars/shader-fallback-system/).